cemozr/Augmented-reality-web-project/README.md

 # ar-furniture-website
-don't forget to install node-sass via npm!
+Don't forget to install node-sass via npm!
+WebXR needs HTTPS.
+So host project or create an ssl via openssl to work local